 FIX functional activity in plasma over time during the study period using the chromogenic substrate assay

-Time frame: Up to 104 Weeks
+Time frame: Through LTFU, Up to 10 Years

-Annualized treated bleeding rate (tABR) following sustained FIX functional activity, among participants receiving the RDE
+Annualized treated Bleeding Rate (tABR) following sustained FIX functional activity, among participants receiving the RDE

 Annualized utilization (IU/kg/year) of FIX replacement therapy following sustained FIX functional activity among participants receiving the RDE